brain-geek/simple-rails-deploy/README.md

 License
 ======
-Copyright 2012, Alexander Rozumiy
+Copyright 2012, Alexander Rozumiy.
 Distributed under the MIT license.

 Thanks to @Slotos for help.